Greenspun Shapiro criminal defense attorney Anastasia Kranias describes her typical day as a criminal defense lawyer.

 Most “criminals,” that is, those who are charged with criminal offenses, are people, just like you and me.
 Educated, clean records, husbands, wives, daughters, teachers, military personnel, government workers, and yes, lawyers — and I have the opportunity to be the only positive on the worst day of their lives.
 Quite frankly, it’s rewarding.
 That’s the big secret.
 I help people, not criminals, and I like it.

+Typically, my day as a criminal defense lawyer begins with court.
 I can often be found pacing the hallways of a general district court, calming down clients, talking to prosecutors, and looking for police officers.
 While it may look like fun, as I wave hello to fellow attorneys, and laugh with police officers, what I am really doing is putting my best foot forward to get the best result for my client.
 The fun ends, so to speak, when I enter a small vestibule outside the courtroom and spend time negotiating with prosecutors, pulling cases, statutes, pictures, evaluations, and reports out of large brown folders.
 If a favorable plea agreement is reached, I go to my client, and watch them breathe a huge sigh of relief.
 If not, we proceed to trial that morning.

 When I get back to the office, I exchange stories with my colleagues, seeking advice on different cases.
 But then I receive a phone call from potential client #1 in need of a criminal defense lawyer.
 As I spend time on the phone, I see notification on my computer screen that another client has emailed me about their pending case, often in a panic.
 I finish my phone call, switch gears, and contact client #2, trying to bring some peace back into their life.